xinkaiwang/ServoBlaster.js/README.md

 Install the ServiBlaster daemon (https://github.com/richardghirst/PiBits/tree/master/ServoBlaster).

+And you want to make sure servod is already running with --max=100% --min=0% FYI, this is the command I typically start my servod

+    servod --p1pins=11,29,31,33,35 --max=100% --min=0%

+This will give you access to GPIO17/5/6/13/19, and allow you change PWM from 0-100%, instead by 0-12% by default.

 Finally install `servoBlaster.js`:

     npm install servoBlaster.js

-And typically you want to make sure servod is already running and with --max=100% --min=0% FYI, this is the command I typically start my servod

-    servod --p1pins=11,29,31,33,35 --max=100% --min=0%

-This will give you access to GPIO17/5/6/13/19, and allow you change PWM from 0-100%, instead by 0-12% by default.

 ## Usage